goetas/DoctrineMigrationsBundle/Resources/doc/index.rst

     doctrine_migrations:
         name: 'Application Migrations'

-        # List of pairs namespace/path to search for migrations, one required
+        # List of namespace/path pairs to search for migrations, at least one required
         migrations_paths:
             'App\Migrations': 'src/App'
             'AnotherApp\Migrations': '/path/to/other/migrations'